-Books have a magical way of transporting us into timeless worlds where anything and everything are infinitely possible.
+Books have a magical way of transporting us into timeless worlds where anything and everything is infinitely possible.
 Books are invaluable at seamlessly teaching kids morals and life lessons via fables, fairy tales, and folklore.
-The colorful images, endearing characters, heartwarming storylines and brave heroics capture children’s attention and leads them down the ‘Once Upon a Time’ road where their imaginations can flourish.
+The colorful images, endearing characters, heartwarming storylines, and brave heroics capture children’s attention and leads them down the ‘Once Upon a Time’ road where their imaginations can flourish.

 Kids Benefit From Reading

 Reading to your babies and toddlers will inspire them to maintain an affection for books.
 Little kids love to crawl on your lap, snuggle and listen to endless stories, so reading, in essence, becomes a comfort to them.
 The library is filled with books covering a huge range of genres, so it’s good to choose from a variety of subjects.
 Kids are open-minded and will give any book a try if the title or cover photo catches their eye.
 But reading a book just for fun has more benefits than pleasure.
 Reading is a healthy habit and it will set kids up for a successful future.
 Here are some excellent benefits from reading.

 The more kids read the more words they will be exposed to and the more their knowledge will expand; this includes foreign languages as well.
 Reading will help kids develop their words and learn how to use them effectively in a sentence.
 Phonics, proper enunciation, and communication skills will also improve.
 Kids absorb everything they read and they are not timid about putting it to use.

 When children read out loud, they will naturally slow down to comprehend what they are reading.
 Rereading the same books will help them revisit tough words and improve their fluency.
 Start with familiar subjects and expand from there.
 Make inferences and ask specific questions, then let your kids express what they feel the book is about.